SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.3.md

 The following action editor issues have now been fixed:

 - The description would not update when switching from an open page action to a navigate action.
-- An error could occur when an incomplete action was executed.
-- An action would only be validated when the mouse pointer was moved.
 - The *Open an app* action could no longer be configured.
+- The *Open context menu* action would only be validated when the mouse pointer was moved, and an error would occur when that same action was executed without having been configured correctly.

 #### Monitoring app: Incorrect alignment of element parameters [ID_38482]